Upcoming Rides, Attractions, Refurbishments, and More!

 Visitors can expect a fun atmosphere where they can enjoy tales of treasure while enjoying their meals.
 The new addition to Disney World’s dining options is sure to be a hit with visitors.
 I’m looking forward to stopping over for a refreshing beverage with my wife.

-Exact opening date is TBD, but it will open sometime in 2025.
+Exact opening date is TBD, but it will open sometime in late 2025.

 Spaceship Earth Lounge